slsdetectorgroup/slsDetectorPackage/docs/src/dataformat.rst

 Pixel width
 ^^^^^^^^^^^^^

-The pixel width can be configured to 8, 16 or 32 (default) bits using the command ``dr``.
+The pixel width can be configured to 8, 16 or 32 (default) bits using the command `dr <commandline.html#term-dr-value>`_.
 32 bits is actually 24 bits in the chip.
 This setting does affect image size.

 1GbE/ 10GbE Interfaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The UDP port can be set to use either the 1GbE or the 10GbE interface for data.
 The 1GbE interface is used also for control and configuration.
 For data, the 10GbE interface is enabled by default.
-It can be disabled by using the ``tengiga`` command and updating the ``udp_dstport`` and ``udp_dstip`` commands to match the 1GbE or 10GbE interface.
+It can be disabled by using the `tengiga <commandline.html#term-tengiga-0-1>`_ command and updating the `udp_dstport <commandline.html#term-udp_dstport-n>`_ and `udp_dstip <commandline.html#term-udp_dstip-x.x.x.x-or-auto>`_ commands to match the 1GbE or 10GbE interface.
 This setting only affects packetsize and number of packets, but does not affect the total image size.

 Gotthard2